jwstegemann/fritz2/www/src/pages/headless/listbox.md

 list is displayed.
 The `listboxButton` often shows the currently selected item.

 It is mandatory to specify a data stream or a store of type `T` as data binding via the `value` property.
-The component supports two-way-data-binding, i.e. it reflects a selected element from the outside by a `Flow<T>` but also emits the updated selection to the outside by some `Handler`.
+The component supports two-way data binding, i.e. it reflects a selected element from the outside by a `Flow<T>` but also emits the updated selection to the outside by some `Handler`.

 You can navigate within the selection list using the keyboard.
 By [[Enter]], [[Space]] or a mouse click an item is